 - Decide when you will sit for the LSAT and register via LSAC.
 June or October is preferred.

 - Adequately prepare for the LSAT.
-Try to take it just once since all scores are reported to law schools.
+Plan to take it just once since all scores are reported to law schools.

 - Begin researching law schools.
 Develop a tentative list.